-Now we would like to validate some elements in this message using XPath xmlns:ns1="http://citrus.com/namespace" with its prefix ns1 our XPath expression is not able to find the elements.
+Now we would like to validate some elements in this message using XPath

+The validation will fail although the XPath expression looks correct regarding the XML tree.
+Because the message uses the namespace with its prefix ns1 our XPath expression is not able to find the elements.
 The correct XPath expression uses the namespace prefix as defined in the message.